danvinicius/lexhub/README.md

-# Scenarios and Lexicons API
+# Lexhub
-This API serves as a backend for managing scenarios and lexicons inside a project.
+This platform helps software engineers and requirements engineers managing scenarios and lexicons inside a project.

 ## Glossary
 - Project: Any domain project, private or public, whose terms and jargon require good collective understanding.